telekom-mms/cmcc-operator/migrateToV2/README.md

 ##### owner references

-In order to list and fix all owner references install [kubectl-check-ownerreferences](https://github.com/kubernetes-sigs/kubectl-check-ownerreferences) on your local machine.
+In order to list and fix all owner references installed [kubectl-check-ownerreferences](https://github.com/kubernetes-sigs/kubectl-check-ownerreferences) on your local machine.
 It allows finding "invalid" owner references.

 In order to fix the owner references go into the directory of this README (or make sure you have the file `./fix-owners.sh` in your current PATH) and do this: